-Thirteen plus years later, we mail 130,000 pieces per week!
+Fifteen plus years later, we mail 180,000 pieces per week just to promote us!

-Over this period of time I not only spent a small fortune on my "trial and error" learning method - which you will now be able to avoid - I also spent thousands of hours researching, learning and compiling what really works and what doesn't.
+Over this period of time, I not only spent a small fortune on my "trial and error" learning method - which you will now be able to avoid - I also spent thousands of hours researching, learning and compiling what really works and what doesn't.
 None of this is theory.
-It's truly based on my hard won experiences - my own and those of my customers.
-So it doesn't have to take you nearly 13 years to get your business to grow to where mine is.
+It's truly based on my hard-won experiences - my own and those of my customers.
+So it doesn't have to take you nearly 16 years to get your business to grow to where mine is.
 You can do it faster and smarter!
+I've seen lots of my clients do just that!